zicoabhidey/Data_Visualization_Toolbox/README.md

 7. Sub Plotting
 8. Scatter Plot
 9. Bubble Plot
-10.Histogram
+10. Histogram
-11.Regression Plot
+11. Regression Plot
-12.Word Cloud (From Andreas Mueller)
+12. Word Cloud (From Andreas Mueller)

 ## Instruction
 This is jupyter notebook.
 Install jupyterlab to view and run it.